Former U.S. Olympics coach dies by suicide after being charged

 Former USA Gymnastics doctor Nassar has been given two prison sentences in Michigan of 40 to 125 years and 40 to 175 years for molesting young female gymnasts.
 He is also serving a 60-year federal term for child pornography convictions.

-Reporting by Frank Pingue in Toronto; Additional reporting by Amy Tennery in New York; Editing by Ed Osmond,Pritha Sarkar, Peter Rutherford
+Reporting by Frank Pingue in Toronto and Amy Tennery in New York; Editing by Ed Osmond,Pritha Sarkar, Peter Rutherford

 Our Standards: The Thomson Reuters Trust Principles.